 I don’t know anyone who doesn’t drool over a box full of colorful donuts.
 At my old job I had a boss that was a serious donut lover.
 He’d bring in a huge box of donuts at least monthly for the office–probably part of what made him so popular!
-It was always fun to see how particular everyone in the office was about their donuts—everyone seems to have their favorite!
-That’s why I’m so excited to be a part of this awesome blog hop today sharing 10 mini donut recipes!
-Check out the other donut recipes below!
+It was always fun to see how particular everyone in the office was about their donuts—everyone seems to have their favorite.

 When I go to a bakery I absolutely love seeing all of the fun donut flavors, glazes and fillings, but ultimately I get one of my two favorites every single time; a maple bar, or an old fashioned cake/sour cream donut.
 Out of all the choices in the world, I can never seem to steer away from those two!

 This Old Fashioned Sour Cream Donuts recipe is a total classic.
-They are soft, moist and cake-y.
-And who can resist that glaze they’re dipped in?
-DELISH!
-The best thing about them though (besides how easy they are to make), is that you don’t have to wait hours for them to rise!
+They are soft and cake-y, and who can resist that glaze they’re dipped in?
+Delicious!
+The best thing about these homemade donuts (besides how easy they are to make), is that you don’t have to wait hours for them to rise, and you don’t need a special donut pan to make them!
 They can be whipped together fairly quickly for your snarfing pleasure 😉

 - In a small bowl sift together the cake flour, baking powder, salt and nutmeg.